erasmus-without-paper/ewp-specs-api-iias/endpoints/index.md

 `2004-02-12T15:19:21+01:00`.

-If given, then the server SHOULD filter the returned IIA IDs to the ones which have been either created or modified after the given point in time.
+If given, then the server SHOULD filter the returned IIA IDs to the ones that have been either created or modified after the given point in time.

- * Servers MAY include IIAs which were *not* modified.
+ * Servers MAY include IIAs, which were *not* modified.
 For example, if the server only *suspects* that the IIA has been modified, then it is okay to include such mobility's ID in the response.